 Cascade Mountain North Peak Summit Views

-Views to the south were spotty.
-But I could see places around Snoqualmie Pass, including Snoqualmie Mountain, Chair Peak, Mount Roosevelt, and Kaleetan Peak.
-Like always, Mount Rainier loomed in the distant south.
+Despite spotty views to the south, I saw places around Snoqualmie Pass.
+Snoqualmie Mountain, Chair Peak, Mount Roosevelt, and Kaleetan Peak were among the lineup.
+As always, Mount Rainier loomed in the distant south.

-The nearby peaks were Lennox Mountain, Canoe Peak, Dog Mountain, Malachite Peak, plus others in Wild Sky Wilderness.
-Farther east was Mount Daniel, Mount Hinman, and Bears Breast Mountain.
-Still, so many places I had yet to visit!
+Lennox Mountain, Canoe Peak, Dog Mountain, Malachite Peak, plus others in Wild Sky Wilderness were nearby.
+Farther east was Mount Daniel, Mount Hinman, Bears Breast Mountain, and many places I’ve yet to visit!

 See more trip photos here.